Pencilmation: History

-At age 16, after being inspired from watching the Daffy Duck cartoon Duck Amuck, Bollinger created the first Pencilmation cartoon in Macromedia Flash and uploaded it to Newgrounds.com.
+Ross Bollinger was born in Charlottesville, Virginia on November 15, 1987.
+He has 3 siblings; sisters Ama Bollinger (born 1996), Kate Bollinger (born 1997), who is a musician, and younger brother Will Bollinger (born 1993), who is six years his junior and serves as the inspiration for Wolly from his series Gil Next Door.
+Two of Bollinger's favorite shows were Rocko's Modern Life and SpongeBob SquarePants, which served as inspirations for Gil Next Door.
+Bollinger was introduced to animation as an art form via claymation when he was in school.
+At age 10, Bollinger started doing animation, taking a home video camera and doing stop motion with little clay creatures that generally ate up each other, beat up each other, and blew up the world.
+At age 12, Bollinger started to get into Macromedia Flash, simply experimenting with the program while not knowing what he was doing.
+At age 16, after being inspired from watching the Daffy Duck cartoon Duck Amuck, Bollinger created the first Pencilmation cartoon and uploaded it to Newgrounds.com.
 Bollinger worked alone and was responsible for every aspect of creating the cartoon, including writing, drawing, animating, sound designing, composing, and voice acting, a trend that would more or less continue for the first few dozen Pencilmation episodes.

-2004–2008: Beginnings
+2004–2008: Beginning

 On June 4, 2004, Bollinger uploaded the very first Pencilmation cartoon onto Newgrounds.
 It was received with high praise and would end up being awarded a Daily Feature from the site.
 One year later, on October 31, 2005, Bollinger would upload the second installment, "Pencilmation #2".
 This too was well-received and ended up winning a Frontpaged award along with other accolades.
-Between 2004 and 2006, Bollinger would upload onto Newgrounds these first two episodes of Pencilmation, two installments of the short-lived sister series Infinity Snail which takes place in the same Pencilmation universe, two installments of the short-lived dialogue-based Generic Brand Cartoons, and a one-off titled A Sad Swim.
+Between 2006 and 2008, Bollinger stepped back from Pencilmation and started work on other animated projects, such as the short-lived dialogue-based series “Generic Brand Cartoons” in 2006 and the 2008 short film “The Mosquito Who Gave Up Blood”.
 His work was introduced to a nationwide audience when it was used on The CW series Online Nation.

 2009–2011: Early YouTube era

-After a 3-year hiatus, Bollinger returned to his Pencilmation series, uploading all previous episodes onto his new YouTube channel and producing a total of ten new episodes during 2009.
+After a 3-year hiatus, Bollinger returned to his Pencilmation series for a college project back when he was attending the School of Visual Arts, citing the reason being a preferred format for doing animated shorts with simple little characters, being faster to animate.
+Bollinger then uploaded all previous episodes onto his new YouTube channel and produced a total of ten new episodes during 2009, attempting to make each one every fortnight.
 In April 2010, "Pencilmation #10", Hook, Line and Stinker, won 1st Place in Animation at the 31st College Television Awards hosted by the Academy of Television Arts and Sciences Foundation.